Release Date: 12/10/2010

 After the game is done you will be asked to name it then ship it and then critics will rate your game.
 When you start out the game will score low and probably won’t start getting high reviews until your 10th year or so.
 If you get a score of 31 or higher it goes into the hall of fame and you can develop sequels.
 Once the game ships your first week sales will come in and depending on its chart placing you will get good sales or not.
 After a while the sales drop off and then it’s off the market, then you repeat the process.
 Keep on top of the most popular console to boost sales as well as choose good advertising methods because you need to keep your popularity up with every age demographic.
 Every 5 years the numbers will move down and you will lose fans if you don’t keep up.

 When you start leveling up employees, the games get better and sales go up with high areas of in-game design.
-During points of the year, you will get to go to Gamedex and accumulate fans to boosts sales as well as the awards show at the end of the year to earn extra prize money.
+During points of the year, you will get to go to Gamedex and accumulate fans to boost sales as well as the awards show at the end of the year to earn extra prize money.
 After a while, you will start earning millions of dollars and be able to hire more people and move into bigger offices.
 Eventually, you can fire people with low skills and start moving higher-skilled people in, and then your scores start going to 9’s and 10s.